MAP¶

 The remote client will ask you whether to accept a Reverse Connect request.
 Click 'Accept'.

-The usual Run window will appear where you can change or set run configurations and debugging options.
+The usual Run window, as shown near the top of this webpage, will appear where you can change or set run configurations and debugging options.
 Click 'Run'.

 Now, your program will start under MAP and profiling results are displayed in the remote client.